 Going home for the holidays can mean getting stuck in old family patterns or growing into something new.
+Use your yoga wisdom to keep things peaceful with all family members.

 If you think you’re enlightened, go visit your family.
 Ram Dass, the influential American teacher of spirituality, said that back in the 1970s.
 For Anne, who called me recently to confess her dread of an upcoming family gathering, it’s more than just an ironic quip.